KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Syncing a Forked Repo Clone

+This will be the most important slide from this section for those of you who are new to collaboration Let’s look at the example of syncing a forked repo clone.
-In the case of a fork, you could delete the fork and re-fork it, but if you have a pull request pending, the pull request will now be inactive and it will be harder for you and the maintainer who reviews the pull request to work on.
+When someone makes a change to the original repo, the fork does not update.
+We could delete a fork and re-fork it to update it, but if you have a pull request pending, the pull request will now be inactive and it will be harder for you and the maintainer who reviews the pull request to work on.

-Here is another way to update the fork.
-The fork automatically became the remote origin when the repo was cloned locally.
-We can add an additional remote to the shared repo, which is commonly called upstream in this situation.
-We can then fetch and merge or pull updates from the upstream and then push them to the remote origin (fork).
+* Here is another way to update the fork.
+We already know that the fork automatically becomes the remote origin when the repo is cloned locally.
+We can add an additional remote to the local clone that points to the shared repo.
+The remote in this situation is commonly called upstream.
+We can then fetch and merge or pull updates from the upstream to the local clone, then push the updates to the fork.
+We are not pushing to the upstream, because presumably, we do not have write permission.

 </td></tr>